Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Projective Dobble.md

 **The maths of Dobble** - Introduction to axiomatic maths and projective geometry via the card game Dobble.
 Learn how to make your own Dobble decks by constructing the "axioms of Dobble" from the rules, then developing methods to build these.

-Last initially checked on nan by nan and double-checked on nan by nan
+Last initially checked on 2023-02-18 by Peter Methley (pm631@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->

+**Active** (Experiment has working equipment at the time of last update, and is available for events.)

 **Games**